Poova Thalaiya (1969 film)

-Poova Thalaiya is a 1969 Indian Tamil-language comedy film written and directed by K. Balachander.
+Poova Thalaiya is a 1969 Indian Tamil-language comedy film written and directed by K. Balachander, and produced by Rama.
+Arangakannal.
 The film stars Gemini Ganesh, Jaishankar, Nagesh, S. Varalakshmi, Rajasree and Vennira Aadai Nirmala.
 It was released on 10 May 1969.
-The film was remade in Telugu as Bomma Borusa, in Malayalam as Balapareekshanam and in Kannada as Balondu Uyyale.
+The film was remade in Telugu in 1971 as Bomma Borusa, in Malayalam in 1978 as Balapareekshanam and in Kannada in 1985 as Balondu Uyyale.
 It was also an influence on the 2000 Tamil film Kandha Kadamba Kathir Vela.

 Plot

-Ganesan is a widower and Parvathamma is his mother-in-law.
-Shankar is the younger brother of Ganesan and he falls in love with Parvathamma's youngest daughter Nirmala.
-A healthy competition takes place between evil minded Parvathamma and Shankar so as to overthrow one another.
+Ganesan is a wealthy widower who is constantly under the overbearing control of his arrogant mother-in-law, Parvathamma.
+Parvathamma manipulating her family affairs to ensure her authority remains absolute.

+Ganesan's younger brother Shankar falls in love with Parvathamma's youngest daughter Nirmala.
+Recognizing that Parvathamma will never willingly allow the marriage—or tolerate anyone defying her reign—Shankar chooses to tackle the matriarch head-on.
+What follows is a chaotic battle of wits and a game of strategic upmanship between the stubborn Parvathamma and the clever Shankar.

 Production

-The film was shot at AVM Studios and was produced by Rama.
-Arangakannal, an active politician.
+The film was primarily shot at AVM Studios, and the three lead actors' characters were named after themselves.

 Soundtrack

 The music was composed by M. S. Viswanathan, with lyrics by Vaali.
 The title song is set to the raga Mohanam, and "Maduraiyil Parandha" is set to Kalyani.